-Adopting a new phonics scheme and using the corresponding resources will ensure all pupils have access to high quality teaching, ultimately closing the gap between disadvantaged and non-disadvantaged pupils in our school.
+Embedded a new phonics scheme and using the corresponding resources will ensure all pupils have access to early high-quality teaching, ultimately closing the gap between disadvantaged and non-disadvantaged pupils in our school.
 Extra boosters, taught before and after school, will also help to raise attainment.

-Offering a large range of funded extra-curricular activities within and after school, such as music lessons, sports clubs, wrap around care and residentials, will ensure our disadvantaged pupils are able to have the same experiences and opportunities as others, whilst broadening their cultural capital.
+Offering a large range of funded extra-curricular activities within and after school, such as music lessons, sports clubs and residentials, will ensure our disadvantaged pupils are able to have the same experiences and opportunities as others, whilst broadening their cultural capital.